Martin Warner (bishop): Episcopal ministry

 Warner was consecrated as Bishop of Whitby in the Church of England at York Minster on 26 January 2010 and then welcomed on 30 January 2010 at St Hilda's Church, Whitby.
 He suffered a cardiac arrest on 23 August 2010 while on holiday in Florence, but returned to work.
 From 2008 to 2011, Warner wrote the weekly "Sunday's Readings" column for the Church Times.

 On 3 May 2012, Warner's appointment as the next diocesan Bishop of Chichester was announced, his election was confirmed on 2 July and his enthronement took place in Chichester Cathedral on 25 November.

 In a compromise by John Sentamu, Archbishop of York, to whom the candidate professed canonical obedience, Warner officiated as principal celebrant in the laying-on of hands and Eucharist for the episcopal consecration of Philip North as suffragan Bishop of Burnley at York Minster on 2 February 2015 (Feast of Candlemas).

 He was introduced to the House of Lords as a Lord Spiritual on 15 January 2018.

+In February 2026, it was announce that he would be retiring as Bishop of Chichester in May 2026.
+He will return to parish ministry, and become priest in charge of St Peter's Church, Folkestone on 7 July 2026; it is a traditional Anglo-Catholic church in the Diocese of Canterbury under the episcopal care of the Bishop of Richborough.